-The Best-Picture Oscar winner Sean Baker uses the same flowery type-face for logo-treatment of his movies: the flowery, handwriting-like Aguafina Script, which graces his “Anora” (pictured above).
+The Best-Picture Oscar winner Sean Baker uses the same curvy type-face for logo-treatment for all his movies: the flowery, handwriting-like Aguafina Script, which graces his “Anora” (pictured above).
 A Fast Company magazine article notes top filmmakers tend to use the same typefaces for multiple movies, which is a subtle branding exercise.

 “Wes Anderson has an obsession with Futura, while John Carpenter set his film credits in Albertus, a formal serif,” writes Hunter Schwarz in Fast Company.
 “Papyrus is now synonymous with James Cameron’s ‘Avatar’ franchise, and more than 40 of Woody Allen’s films use Windsor.”
 In typefaces, serifs are the decorative strokes often found on letter and numbers.